FlorianKrull/CompilerConstructionSS2019/specification.md

 ### Known Issues

-At any point in time, the README contain a list of unfixed, known issues.
+At any point in time, the README contains a list of unfixed, known issues.

 Each entry is kept short and concise and should be justified.
 More complex issues may reference a dedicated document inside `docs` providing more details.